HananeOud/latec-app-backup/docs/user-guide.md

 - Only used for local development
 - Production uses OAuth (no token needed)

-See `env.template` for complete reference.
+See `.env.template` for complete reference.

 ### Agent Configuration (config/agents.json)